 The Researching Paralegal said of Sabrina in a June 2014 posting: “If you are not familiar with Ms. Pacifici, I encourage you to check out her blog.
 She is an extraordinary researcher.”

-She tweets daily – at https://twitter.com/LLRX on a wide range of issues including: health and education for women and children around the world, knowledge strategies, the changing paradigm of libraries and communities of best practice, privacy, civil liberties, environmental issues, big data, ethics, and cycling.
+She tweets daily – at https://twitter.com/LLRX on a wide range of issues including: innovations in law and technology, knowledge strategies, the changing paradigm of libraries and communities of best practice, privacy, civil liberties, environmental issues, big data, ethics, and cycling.

 She also tweets at https://twitter.com/beSpacific where you can find the feed from this blog.

 On Facebook, visit https://www.facebook.com/BeSpacific and https://www.facebook.com/pages/LLRX/119272754801249?ref=hl

 When Sabrina is not at her “day job,” she is on the web – researching and learning, working for social justice and civil liberties, publishing beSpacific and LLRX, maintaining her year round gardens, taking walks with her rescue collies, and indoor cycling – but most happily cycling outdoors – all year long – as a Master Ranger for the Bike Patrol, National Park Service, on the C&O Canal.

 This is Sabrina’s personal blog, and the views expressed here are her own and do not represent, nor are they affiliated with those of any organization, group or institution.
 Her collies do provide insights daily, and she is pleased to give voice to them on BeSpacific.